Arts & Crafts Kitchens The Birth of the Modern Kitchen

-In fact, almost all of these packaged processed foods, in addition to being simple to prepare, healthy, nutritious, and quick, were very easy on the budget.
+Almost all of these packaged processed foods, in addition to being simple to prepare, healthy, nutritious, and quick, were very easy on the budget.

 Life expectancy rose sharply.
-A male born in the U.S. in 1900 could expect to live just 48 years – a number that had barely budged since the Dark Ages.
-But, by 1941 his expected life span was 63 years – the largest increase in life-expectancy since record-keeping began.
+A male born in the U.S. in 1900 could expect to live just 48 years – a number only slightly improved since the Middle Ages.
+But, by 1941 his expected lifespan was 63 years – the largest increase in life expectancy since record-keeping began.

 Storage in an Arts & Crafts Kitchen

 The massive shift toward refrigerated, canned, frozen, and dehydrated foods that could be kept for days, weeks, even months and years, meant that someplace to store all this bounty had become a critical need in American kitchens by the eve of the 1939-1945 World War.